StreamElements/docs/docs/chatbot/commands/default/nuke.md

 ---
 id: nuke
+description: Learn how to use the !nuke command in StreamElements chatbot to timeout, ban or delete messages containing a specified string.
+Moderate your chat effectively with this powerful command.
 tags:
   - chatbot
   - commands
   - moderation
+keywords:
+  - nuke command
+  - timeout
+  - ban
+  - delete messages
+  - moderate chat
 ---

 # !nuke

 The `!nuke` command is used to perform a timeout, ban, or deletion on messages in the chat.
 This command will search the chat messages for a specified string and perform the specified action on the messages if the string is found.
 This command will error if the string is not found in the chat.